 - Still think as a child does, seeking to please parents or extended families

-Many people hid their inner child and make him or her invisible by:
+Instead of nurturing and healing, many people hid their inner child and make him or her invisible by:

 - Wearing one of these “masks”